DJTakushi/quantplay/app_cpp/readme.md

 - [ ] try different algos
 - [ ] live usage
 - [ ] plot portfolio value
+- [ ] grafana
+  - [x] grafana addition to docker-compose
   - [ ] timestamps entered into database for grafana usage
 - [x] can OHLCV be removed as parent of snapshot?
 - [x] portfolio_data created out of portfolio to remove transactions from snapshot
   - alternative